-- Administrative proceedings an administrative proceeding could be initiated by the rights-holder or the administrative authority.
-A rights-holder can file an infringement complaint with supporting evidence to the administrative authorities, such as the local AMR, MPA, Customs, etc. Also, the administrative authorities may conduct investigations ex officio against counterfeit pharmaceuticals and medical devices.
+- Administrative proceeding A rights-holder can file an infringement complaint with supporting evidence to the administrative authorities, such as the local AMR, MPA, Customs, etc. Also, the administrative authorities may conduct investigations ex officio against counterfeit pharmaceuticals and medical devices.
 The administrative authorities will issue a punishment ruling when infringement is affirmed.
 The dissatisfied rights-holder or the infringer can bring an administrative lawsuit to the court regarding the local authority's ruling. - Civil proceedings the patentee and the interested party can bring infringement actions before the courts.
-Punitive damages are allowed under the Trademark Law. - Criminal proceedings the manufacture and distribution of counterfeit pharmaceuticals constitute violations of the Criminal Law of the PRC.
-Criminal cases in relation to counterfeit pharmaceuticals will be prosecuted by prosecutors and then be heard by courts with competent jurisdiction.
+Punitive damages are allowed under the Trademark Law. - Criminal proceedings the manufacture and distribution of counterfeit pharmaceuticals and medical devices constitute violations of the Criminal Law of the PRC.